Keira Walsh: 2022–23: Euro 2022, World Cup 2023 and recognition

 Walsh was part of the squad for the 2023 FIFA Women's World Cup, which began in July 2023.
 Early in their second match she suffered a knee injury when winning the ball back; rather than try to directly replace her, England drastically and successfully changed formation for their next match.
 She suffered ligament damage, though not an ACL injury as many were concerned, and managed to return after missing only one game.
 The new formation was retained by the squad for most of the tournament, though it limited Walsh, whose creative play was stifled against Nigeria.
 She was more commanding and influential in the quarter- and semi-final wins over Colombia and Australia, performing reliably to help the Lionesses reach a World Cup final for the first time.
 In the final, Walsh suffered against Spain's creative midfield, her performance described in The Telegraph as "very poor ... by her standards".
-England lost 0–1, to win silver.
+England lost 0–1, to finish as runner-up.

 An ongoing (though unrelated) injury then meant Walsh missed out on the first two 2023–24 UEFA Women's Nations League matches, in September 2023.
-England had lost midfield control without Walsh; she brought such control and launched England's attacks when playing the remainder of their group matches.
-Despite recording a dominant 6–0 win in the last game, England failed to advance to the Nations League finals by one goal of goal difference.

 2024–present: Overcoming over-reliance and Euro 2025

 As England's playmaker, Walsh had already been specifically targeted by opposition at least as early as 2019, and by 2023, sports media believed Wiegman's over-reliance on her gave opponents a target to subdue.
 Still considered England's most important and irreplaceable player come January 2025, pundits continued to lament "that coping with the opposition's 'man-marking' of [Walsh] is often the team's main tactical task", criticising the lack of tactical variation in proactively responding to Walsh being marked out as well as the lack of a viable substitute.

 Walsh was named vice-captain and served as England captain in 2024, including for the opening match of their Euro 2025 qualifying campaign.
-During these qualifiers she put in "a world-class performance" for England's victory over the Republic of Ireland, but was sometimes less effective against stronger opponents who continued aiming to stifle her.
+During these qualifiers she put in "a world-class performance" for England's victory over the Republic of Ireland, but was sometimes less effective against stronger opponents that continued aiming to stifle her.
 In England's final group game, which saw them qualify, the team had found ways to overcome the marking of Walsh, including using her as a left-sided centre-back for parts of the match.
 Walsh made her 80th England appearance in a December 2024 friendly when she replaced Ruby Mace, who had made her debut in the number 4 role as England searched for a Walsh back-up.